 New-join personnel should report to Henderson Hall Consolidated Administrative Center, Bldg.
-29, 703-614-7171, during work hours or to the duty officer at the Duty Hut in Bldg.
-29, 703-614-2014, after work hours.
+29, 703-614-7171, during work hours or to the duty officer at the Duty Hut in Bldg.29, 703-614-2014, after work hours.
 A "Welcome Aboard" orientation is mandatory for personnel O-3 and below.
 Family members are welcome and civilian attire is recommended.
-The orientation is from 8 to 11 a.m.; there is a free walking tour of the Henderson Hall portion of the joint base following the brief and a bus tour of the local area tour at 12:30 p.m.
-Call Marine and Family Programs at 703-614-7200 or visit www.mccsHH.com.
+The orientation is given on the last Tuesday of the month from 8 to 10:30 a.m. on board Henderson Hall.
+Call Marine and Family Programs at 703-693-9197 or visit www.mccsHH.com